 Annually, HCAOG assesses transit needs through the Unmet Transit Needs (UTN) Process, which includes public meetings at both the local jurisdictional level and, by HCAOG, at the RTPA level.
-The HCAOG Board adopts a report of findings, which reports if there are "unmet transit needs" and if they are "reasonable to meet."
-This process led to starting two new transit services: service to the Tish Non-Village in Loleta and service to Old Arcata Road between Jacoby Creek, Freshwater, and Myrtle Avenue.
-New services must meet minimum farebox return ratios.
+The HCAOG Board adopts a report of findings, which reports if there are "unmet transit needs" and if they are "reasonable to meet."2 This process led to starting two new transit services: service to the Tish Non-Village in Loleta and service to Old Arcata Road between Jacoby Creek, Freshwater, and Myrtle Avenue.
+New services must meet

+A systematic review examining public transportation use and physical activity found that use of public transport was associated with an additional 8 to 33 minutes of walking per day. - CDC 2021 minimum farebox return ratios.
 The Tish Non Village stop did not generate the anticipated ridership and failed to meet farebox return requirements.
 The service was discontinued.
 The Old Arcata Road service used an on-demand contract with City Cab so that costs were only incurred when a passenger called for a ride.
 However, this service did not generate the expected ridership.
 The Old Arcata Road service will be discontinued as of June 30, 2021.